 You may be thinking “ick – that’s gross and I’d never do it to my dog.”

 But wait!
 Don’t go away!
-Because research shows that fecal transplants really do heal disease.
+Because research shows that fecal transplants in dogs really do heal disease.
 And it all starts with your dog’s microbiome …

 What’s The Microbiome?